CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 ### Create Layer

-If you want to exercise more control over the layers and base map, `createLayer` may be the best option for you.
+If you want to exercise more control over the layers and base map, createLayer may be the best option for you.
 You specifiy the base map yourself and load the layer from one or multiple viz JSON files.
-Unlike createVis, createLayer needs a map object, such as one created by Google Maps for Leaflet.
-This allows more control of the basemap for the JavaScript/HTML you're writing.
+Unlike createVis, createLayer needs a map object, such as one created by Google Maps or Leaflet.
+This difference allows for more control of the basemap for the JavaScript/HTML you're writing.

 A basic [Leaflet map](http://leafletjs.com/reference.html#map-class) without your data can be created as follows: